mantidproject/www/source/installation/index.rst

 - :ref:`full installers <installation_full>` bundling
   all components (64-bit, Intel)

-Please see the relevant sections for installation instructions.
+Please see the relevant sections for installation instructions and check our :doc:`troubleshooting page <condafaq>` if you run into difficulties.

 .. _installation_conda: